NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/2016-06-10-Rmd03-RMarkdown.md

 1. Create a new R Markdown file and choose HTML as the desired output format.
 2. Enter a Title (Explore NEON LiDAR Data) and Author Name (your name).
 Then click OK.
 3. Save the file using the following format: **LastName-institute-week3.rmd**
+4. Hit the knit button in R studio (as is done in the video above).
+What happens?

 NOTE: The document title does not specify the filename.